yuvalha96/BeSafeHackathon2025/README.md

     - `POST /api/ducks`: Create a new duck.
     - `DELETE /api/ducks/:id`: Delete a duck by ID.
     - `PATCH /api/ducks/:id`: Update a duck by ID.

+As mentioned above, it is recommanded to use [Postman](https://www.postman.com/) app to test your api endponts.

 ### Stopping the Servers